Student Projects

 Project Scope and Expectations

-Students work on projects in groups of 3-4 over the course of 4 months while balancing a heavy course-load.
+Students work on projects in groups of 3-4 over the course of 4 months while balancing a heavy course load.
 On average, each student will dedicate ~5-10 hours per week to project work.
 Keep in mind that this may look different from a PhD rotation student (both in time commitment level and incoming foundational knowledge).
-We recommend reaching out to the the program if concerns arise regarding project expectations.
-Our goal is for the project to be mutually beneficial to student and mentor.
-Projects may result in publishable data, although many projects are exploratory, validation based, or primarily involve pipeline comparisons.
+We recommend reaching out to the program (coonrod@uoregon.edu) if concerns arise regarding project expectations.
+Our goal is for the project to be mutually beneficial to both students and mentors.
+Projects may result in publishable data, but this is not an expectation; many projects are exploratory, validation-based, or primarily involve pipeline comparisons.
+In the rare event that IP is generated, that IP is owned by the mentor and institution sponsoring the project.

 What is expected from groups that provide projects?